KakashiJiyayou/recreating_works_image_seg/README.md

 - Novel architectural improvements

 ## 🛠️ General Requirements
 Each paper implementation may have specific requirements.
-However, our research environment generally uses:
+However, our research environment generally will have below libraries:

-- Python 3.8+
+- Python  3 (Not 2)
-- PyTorch 1.10+ with CUDA support
+- PyTorch ...
+Support
 - Common libraries: numpy, opencv-python, matplotlib, tensorboard

-Specific requirements for each implementation can be found in their respective directories.
+❗❗❗Specific requirements for each implementation can be found in their respective directories.
+And we will have seperate virtual environments to test each papers.

 ## 📊 Datasets
 We primarily work with three major benchmark datasets:

 1. **ADE20K**: Scene parsing dataset with 150 semantic categories
 2. **Cityscapes**: Urban street scene understanding
 3. **COCO 2017**: Common Objects in Context for instance and panoptic segmentation

-Please refer to individual paper directories for dataset preparation instructions.

 ## 🔬 Research Methodology